ysun62/Personal-Website-V2/content/otherProjects/PersonalPortfolioV1.md

 tech:
   - HTML
   - CSS
-  - JS
+  - JavaScript
 ---

-My first personal portfolio built using HTML5, CSS3, and JavaScript to showcase other projects.
+The first iteration of my personal portfolio built using HTML5, CSS3, and Vanilla JavaScript to showcase other personal projects.